UEFA Champions League betting sites

 • Samuel Eto’o won the treble with Barcelona in 2009 and did it again the following season at Inter.

-• Edgar Davids and Zlatan Ibrahimovic were each sent off four times in Champions League matches.
+• Edgar Davids, Sergio Ramos and Zlatan Ibrahimovic were each sent off four times in Champions League matches.

 • Zlatan is also the only man to play in the UCL with seven different clubs: Ajax, Juventus, Inter, Barcelona, Milan, Paris-Saint Germain and Man United.

-• Cristiano Ronaldo has top scored in six UCL campaigns and has the three highest goal tallies for a season, led by his 17 strikes in 2013-14.
+• Cristiano Ronaldo has top scored in seven UCL campaigns and has the three highest goal tallies for a season, led by his 17 strikes in 2013-14.

 Your email address will not be published.
 Required fields are marked *